BLCM/BLCMods/Borderlands 2 mods/Astor/French Translation/ReadMe.md

 - __*Jakobs Brand Tweaks by Orudeon* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Jakobs Brand Tweaks v1.4*.

+- __*Marcus Gundropper by FromDarkHell* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *FromDarkHell's Marcus Gundropper*.

 - __*Prefix Rework by AngrierPat* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *AngrierPat's Prefix Rework v2.1a*.

 - __*Relic Overhaul by Orudeon* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Relic Overhaul v1.1b*.